JasonJWilliamsNY/cyverse_qubes/002_Red_Line-Genome_Annotation.md

 ### Compare gene model(s) with existing annotations

-After making your gene models you can compare them with existing annotations by turning on the 'Ensemble genes' track.
+After making your gene models you can compare them with existing annotations by turning on the 'Ensemble genes' track.<br>
 <img src="https://cyverse-qubes.readthedocs.io/en/latest/img/subway_apollo-roi3.jpg", style="width:500px;">
 In this case, our work confirms the first gene model made, but a potential isoform supported by blastx data is likely incorrect.